Main Switch and HRC Fuses

 It’s important to know about the location of the main switch, so you can turn it off in an electrical emergency.
 Some facilities and areas might have more than one main switch.
 If there is more than one fuse board installed, it is advised to turn on circuits individually after resetting the main breaker.

 HRC (High Rupturing Capacity)

-A hrc fuse is a part of the circuit which consists of a conductor that melts easily and breaks the connection when current exceeds the predetermined value.
+A HRC fuse is a part of the circuit that consists of a conductor that melts easily and breaks the connection when the current exceeds the predetermined value.

 HRC fuses (High Rupturing Capacity Fuses) referring to their capability to interrupt high current is a kind of cartridge fuse, where the fuse wire enclosed by the cartridge having good mechanical strength, carries short circuit current in a set period and if a fault occurs in the circuit, it blows off.

-• Used for protection of Transformers, Motors, automobile, etc.
+• Used for protection of Transformers, Motors, automobiles, etc.

 • It is also used in motor stators.

 High Rupturing Capacity (HRC) fuse is an enclosed fuse that is filled with silica sand surrounding the fuse link.
 (It is used on appliances where the fault current needs to be quenched fast with no spark or fire).
 In this kind of fuse, the breaking capacity is increased by using two or more separate silver elements in parallel.

 • The flow of current in an electrical network is in a fixed limit and does not break the circuit.